 In recent years cycling has become a popular leisure activity in Perthshire.
 Cycling in Perthshire is a great way to see the region at your own pace and many cycle routes have been designed to pass famous locations without being too strenuous.

-Perthshire is home to some of the most challenging and rewarding on and off-road cycling in Scotland as well as gentler routes for the whole family.
-The magnificent panoramic views, diverse wildlife and miles upon miles of little used routes throughout the area’s dramatic countryside make the region one of Britain’s top cycling destinations.
+Perthshire is home to some of the most challenging and rewarding on and off-road cycling in Scotland, as well as gentler routes for the whole family.
+The magnificent panoramic views, diverse wildlife and miles of routes throughout the area’s dramatic countryside make the region one of Britain’s top cycling destinations.

 There are a number of routes passing through Perthshire, allowing you to explore the area at your own pace.
-The routes include The Salmon Run which follows the mighty River Tay between Dundee and Pitlochry, Lochs and Glens takes in the hills, glens and outstanding wooded countryside of the region and the Perthshire section of Edinburgh to Aberdeen passing through lovely lowland scenery around Loch Leven and Kinross.
+The Salmon Run, which follows the mighty River Tay between Dundee and Pitlochry, Lochs and Glens, takes in the hills, glens and outstanding wooded countryside of the region.It is includes the Perthshire section of Edinburgh to Aberdeen, passing through lovely lowland scenery around Loch Leven and Kinross.

-Highland Perthshire also has a superb choice of off-road tracks for mountain bikers, from gentle riverside routes to challenging trails over the mountains.
+Highland Perthshire also has a superb choice of off-road tracks for mountain bikers, from easy riverside routes to challenging trails over the mountains.
 You can also test your skills on ramps, seesaws and other exciting technical features at Bike Trax, Highland Perthshire’s first purpose-built mountain bike skills loop.
-Once you’ve perfected your skills on the bike loop, venture out on a cycling safari biking trail.